 But of course we’d already written that world, in The Armor of Light.
 We wondered instead what a world would look like in which the first steps had been taken to make investigation a state duty.
 Suppose you had a small group of people — the points — whose job it was to take citizens’ complaints and sort out the likeliest truth.
 They’d very likely have evolved out of a city militia, and originally combined that function with the task of night-watchmen; their role as investigators, servants of the judiciary, is relatively new to their society.
 That last, obviously, gave us some immediate tensions to play with, and to weave into the class tensions that fill the city.
 Is it proper for a commoner to enforce the law on a noble?
 Underneath all of that, however, is a central question: what is legal, and what is just; do the two questions run parallel, or do they lead to very different answers?

 The same question comes into play in Death By Silver, but from a different angle.
 Law vs. Justice is also deeply relevant to the queer community — it’s only very recently that we’ve been able to get the laws criminalizing homosexual acts repealed in many parts of the world.
 Writing about gay characters in a Victorian setting means that the characters must confront, at some level, the ways which they are outside the law, and the ways in which justice cannot serve them.
 And yet… The law in England before 1885 made sodomy a felony punishable by death or (after 1861) life imprisonment; however, in order to secure a conviction, the prosecution had to prove penetration, and it was notoriously difficult to find a jury that would convict without overwhelming proof.
-The change in the law in 1885, which criminalized “gross indecency” between men, and which punishment considerably less (2 years’ imprisonment, with or without hard labor) was at least in part a response to the failure of juries to bring convictions under the older law.
+The change in the law in 1885, which criminalized “gross indecency” between men, and mandated a lesser punishment (2 years’ imprisonment, with or without hard labor) was at least in part a response to the failure of juries to bring convictions under the older law.
 There is something irresistible, at least to me, in the idea of people outside the law attempting to bring justice, and Ned Mathey and Julian Lynes are both deeply affected by it.
 Their public school left them somewhat skeptical about the benevolence of the law, but made them both determined to bring justice where they can, regardless of the risks.